Verifying Operative

 ◉ OpenClaw AGENT

 AI inference runs on an air-gapped network (net-ai, internal:true).
-Ollama and Whisper cannot reach the internet at runtime.
-OpenClaw gateway provides authenticated access to Claude Opus 4.6 with 6 active tool-use skills.
-Prompt injection defenses and output validation layers enforce AI safety.
+Ollama cannot reach the internet at runtime.
+OpenClaw gateway provides authenticated access to Claude Fable 5 with 6 active tool-use skills.
+NeMo Guardrails sidecar inspects every prompt and response with GLiNER PII redaction and PINT v2 injection scoring before they reach the model.
+Squire is the autonomous SOC analyst built on LangGraph with pgvector RAG over the GRC corpus, cost ceilings, and human-in-the-loop approval gates on any destructive action.

 ◉ Falco eBPF